Are you getting ready to start baby led weaning? This Baby Led Weaning Gear Guide will help you find BLW gear for

 When our baby loses interest in the meal, we remove the tray, wipe his face and arms once with a soft wash cloth, take off his bib, and whisk him away to the bathroom for a more thorough face and hand washing.

-If Baby will be sitting on your lap during meal times, an apron will help protect your own clothing.
+If your baby will be sitting on your lap during meal times, an apron will help protect your own clothing.

 Food Prep Tools - Crinkle Cutter and Ice Pop Molds

-Some helpful items for preparing Baby's food include: a steamer for vegetables; a crinkle cutter, to cut fruits and vegetables into easy-to-hold zig zag sticks; and Popsicle (ice lolly) molds for making frozen treats.
+Some helpful items for preparing your baby's first foods include: a steamer for vegetables; a crinkle cutter to cut fruits and vegetables into easy-to-hold zig zag sticks; and Popsicle (ice lolly) molds for making frozen treats.

 Baby Led Weaning Gear for Eating Out Checklist

 Somewhere to Sit - Travel Highchair

-Another option is a travel chair that hooks onto the table, such as the Chicco 360 Hook on High Chair or the Inglesina Fast Table Chair.
+Another option is a travel chair that hooks onto the table, such as the Inglesina Fast Table Chair.
 However, these hook-on chairs may not fit on all tables.
 Their fabric material is also not as easy to clean as a plastic seat.
 My first choice for a seat to use both at home and away was the Inglesina in light blue, because it is just so darn cute!
-But it ended up not working with the skirt on our table, and that may have been a blessing in disguise, since it would have been rather difficult to clean on a daily basis.
+But it did not work with the skirt on our table, and that may have been a blessing in disguise, since it would have been rather difficult to clean on a daily basis.

 Staying Organized - Wet/Dry Bag or Cooler Bag

 In order to stay organized while away from home, I recommend packing Baby's eating accessories into a cloth lunch bag.
 Whenever you get home, you can restock the lunch bag, just the way you would a diaper bag.
 I like this method, since it keeps me prepared and separates my baby's eating gear from his cloth diapers.